AllT2709/spa-javascript-vanilla/README.md

 # spa-javascript-vanilla

-This is front wiht javascript vanilla, this app show us the Rick and Morty character
+This is front wiht javascript vanilla, this app show us the Rick and Morty characters